Donald St. Louis

 Donald St. Louis grew up in a farming family in Cornwall, Canada.
 When the Korean War broke out, he was working on his family’s farm.
 In 1950, he joined the Canadian Army to find employment and make money.
 Once enlisted, he received basic military training in Ottawa.
 His specialty was as a mortar-man in the Canadian Infantry.
 He did not know anything about Korea before enlisting.
 While in Korea, he was injured by a mortar, recovering in the military hospital.

 Two Attempts to Enlist

-Donald St. Louis describes how he didn't know much about Korea before joining the military.
+Donald St. Louis describes how he did not know much about Korea before joining the military.
 He elaborates that he joined the military because it provided a job at the time.
-Enlistment took two attempts before finally earning acceptance to the program.
+He shares enlistment took two attempts before finally earning acceptance to the program.